 If you graduate from University of New Mexico, then you can expect to earn an average of $43,900 per year.
 You also have a 84% chance of being employed after 10 years.

 University of New Mexico is located at 1700 Lomas Blvd NE, Albuquerque NM 87106

 Albuquerque has a violent crime rate of less than .01% and a property crime rate of less than .01%.

 University of New Mexico is known for it's academic work in the following disciplines:

-University of New Mexico's most influential alumni faculty include professors and professionals in the fields of Anthropology, Criminal Justice, and Computer Science.
+University of New Mexico's most influential alumni include professors and professionals in the fields of Anthropology, Criminal Justice, and Computer Science.
 Here are some of University of New Mexico's most famous alumni: